Higher Koszul duality and connections with $n$-hereditary algebras: Higher Koszul duality

 for $i \neq nj$. \end{defin}

-Usually, it will be clear from context what the parameter $n$ is, so we often simply say that a module satisfying the description above is graded self-orthogonal.

-Notice that this definition of graded self-orthogonality is more general than the one given in \cite{Madsen 2011}.
+Notice that the definition of being graded $n\mathbb{Z}$-orthogonal is more general than the notion of graded self-orthogonality given in \cite{Madsen 2011}.
 More precisely, the two definitions coincide exactly when $n$ is equal to $1$.
-In this case, examples of graded self-orthogonal modules are given by $\Lambda_0$ in the classical Koszul situation or tilting modules if $\Lambda=\Lambda_0$.
-Moreover, we see in \cref{T-Koszul and n-rep inf} that $n$-representation infinite algebras provide examples of modules which are graded $n$-self-orthogonal for any choice of $n$.
+In this case, examples of graded $n\mathbb{Z}$-orthogonal modules are given by $\Lambda_0$ in the classical Koszul situation or tilting modules if $\Lambda=\Lambda_0$.
+Moreover, we see in \cref{T-Koszul and n-rep inf} that $n$-representation infinite algebras provide examples of modules which are graded $n\mathbb{Z}$-orthogonal for any choice of $n$.

-In general, a graded self-orthogonal module $T$ might have syzygies which are not finitely generated, so \cref{Ext for graded introres.} does not apply.
-However, the following proposition gives a similar result for graded self-orthogonal modules.
+In general, a graded $n\mathbb{Z}$-orthogonal module might have syzygies which are not finitely generated, so \cref{Ext for graded introres.} does not apply.
+However, the following proposition gives a similar result for graded $n\mathbb{Z}$-orthogonal modules.
 This is an analogue of \cite{Madsen 2011}*{Proposition 3.1.2}.
-The proof is exactly the same, except that we use our more general version of what it means for $T$ to be graded self-orthogonal.
+The proof is exactly the same, except that we use our more general definition of graded $n\mathbb{Z}$-orthogonality.